Updated 06.29.2026

 An integrated review published in the International Journal of Language & Communication Disorders found that children with ADHD frequently experience pragmatic language challenges, including interrupting, excessive verbal output, and difficulty adjusting communication to social context [3].
 These patterns are not intentional rudeness; they often reflect underlying impulse control differences.

 Research in adults shows similar trends.
 A study in Neuropsychology found that adults with ADHD produced more words overall during structured language tasks and showed differences in fluency compared to individuals without ADHD [4].
 This suggests that verbal regulation differences can persist into adulthood.
+In our experience at Remedy Psychiatry, talkativeness related to ADHD is usually less about being overly social and more about difficulty regulating verbal impulses in real time.

 Still, excessive talking alone does not equal ADHD.
 Diagnosis requires a full psychiatric evaluation, including developmental history and assessment of functional impairment.